JaSamonte/MMS142-GROUPK-2021/docs/third.md

 ![co-working spaces](https://images.pexels.com/photos/7688335/pexels-photo-7688335.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940)
 _Image by Kindel Media (Pexels)_

-It’s a flexible space that can act as an office for anyone, by providing resources like desks, tables, access to the internet, printers, charging panels, snacks, and more.

-Co-working is like a metaphorical public library where anyone can learn, study, and work on their own–while still being part of an unsaid community.

-Co-working spaces have become popular worldwide, catering to the following:
+A __co-working space__  is a flexible space that can act as an office for anyone, by providing resources like desks, tables, access to the internet, printers, charging panels, snacks, and more.
+In addition, it is like a metaphorical public library where anyone can learn, study, and work on their own–while still being part of an unsaid community.
+These have become popular worldwide, catering to the following:
 - businessmen
 - freelance workers
 - start-up employees